Democrats Face Uncertain Path To Avoid Fiscal Calamity

 McConnell wants Democrats to use the same tools to address the debt limit.

 But Democrats insist that the debt limit, which is the cap Congress sets on how much the federal government can borrow, should be not be a partisan issue.
-They say Democrats voted several times to increase the borrowing limit under former President Donald Trump and they say the current plan to suspend the borrowing cap would allow the government to pay off debts that resulted from spending on bipartisan COVID relief.
+They said Democrats voted several times to increase the borrowing limit under former President Donald Trump and they said the current plan to suspend the borrowing cap would allow the government to pay off debts that resulted from spending on bipartisan COVID-19 relief.

-Alabama Sen. Richard Shelby, the top Republican on the Senate Appropriations committee, said Democrats are prematurely panicking about the debt and should focus on preventing the government from shutting down next week.
+Sen. Richard Shelby of Alabama, the top Republican on the Senate Appropriations Committee, said Democrats are prematurely panicking about the debt and should focus on preventing the government from shutting down next week.

-"Treasury has a lot of options, they always sound the alarm, which they should but I think there's time," he told reporters in the Capitol.
+"Treasury has a lot of options; they always sound the alarm, which they should, but I think there's time," he told reporters at the U.S. Capitol.
 "I'd like to go ahead myself and pass the continuing resolution to fund the government."

 Democrats are facing struggles on spending

-McConnell has signaled since at least July that he would not back a debt limit hike so long as Democrats were moving ahead with plans to use a budget tool, known as reconciliation, to avoid a GOP blockade of Biden's spending plan.
-He has repeatedly insisted that Democrats use reconciliation to increase the debt limit but Democrats chose to ignore his demands.
+McConnell has signaled since at least July that he would not back a debt limit hike so long as Democrats were moving ahead with plans to use reconciliation to avoid a GOP blockade of Biden's spending plan.
+He has repeatedly insisted that Democrats use reconciliation to increase the debt limit, but Democrats chose to ignore his demands.

 As a practical matter, adding the debt limit to the spending bill would take considerable time.
 Democrats insist they can't wait to suspend the limit without risking the potential for serious harm to the economy.